oswriter/commandlineprobate.com/README.md

 # CommandLineProbate.com

-This is the Hugo source code for the website [Command Line Probate](https://commandlineprobate.com), published by [S.M.
+This is the Hugo source code for the blog Command Line Probate, previously published by [S.M.
 Oliva](https://skipoliva.com).
+Please note that this project is currently inactive.

 ## License